karreiro/picture_from/README.md

 Engines
 ------------
-PicutreFrom has many engines for finding the appropriete image for any user in your application:
+PicutreFrom has many engines for finding the appropriate image for any user in your application:

   - Gravatar
     - by e-mail ✔